Live online training: two x 4-hours sessions

-Cancelled bookings will receive a full refund up until 28 March (Brisbane workshop)/ 1 April (Sydney workshop).
-After these dates you are welcome to transfer your booking to another person, provided they are a member of the target audience (see above), but the fee will be non-refundable and non-transferable for credit on other workshop dates.
+Cancelled bookings will receive a full refund up until 28 April.
+After this date you are welcome to transfer your booking to another person, provided they are a member of the target audience (see above), but the fee will be non-refundable and non-transferable for credit on other workshop dates.

 The number of places is limited to facilitate an intensive learning experience.
 We recommend you book early to avoid disappointment as the workshop regularly sells out in advance.

 or by EFT or cheque send us an e-mail: firstname.lastname@example.org

 Subscribe here for occasional email updates about workshops and resources